 A few years before, when America entered World War I, Ramsey was 40 years old.
 With the maximum age for enlisting being 36 he went to Italy and enlisted with the Allied Expeditionary Forces (AEF) in service of the Red Cross, continuing with the Red Cross in Italy, France, and Great Britain, not returning to the U.S. until 1920.
 During the first few years after his return he struggled to reestablish himself as an artist.

-Sometime prior to 1926 my uncle had moved to New Mexico staying there on a permanent basis while Ramsey had moved far enough up the financial ladder that he was able to afford his own art studio on East 59th Street.
-It was during the first few years of that roughly five year period or so my uncle and Ramsey, as struggling artists, identified with each other's plight and became friends.
+Sometime just before 1926 my uncle moved to New Mexico on a permanent basis.
+Around that same time, i.e., just before 1926, Ramsey found himself edging far enough up the financial ladder that he was able to afford his own art studio on East 59th Street.
+However, during those first few years prior to that 1926 period --- that is, between 1920 and 1925 --- both my uncle and Ramsey, if not actually financially down-and-out, were still hand-to-mouth painting-to-painting struggling artists, and as such, after becoming acquainted, identified with each other's plight, becoming friends.

 We arrived in D.C. sometime during the early or mid-part of the week just prior to Christmas.
 The Sunday after I arrived, December 19, 1948, New York City was blanketed with 19.6 inches of snow.
 Sometime after our arrival but prior to our departure my uncle and I met with Ramsey, spending a good part of a day or so and on into the evening.
 How or when Ramsey arrived or made it to D.C. from New York or Philadelphia I don't recall, if I ever knew, only that he emphasized several times how happy he was that he missed the brunt of the storm that hit New York.